phase2/generator-outrigger-drupal/generators/environment/templates/docs/OUTRIGGER.md

 # Outrigger and Docker

-> Set up and work with your project via Outrigger, our local Docker implementation.
+> Set up and work with your project via [Outrigger](http://outrigger.sh) our local Docker management system.

 Running this project on Docker streamlines the installation steps.
 The Docker configuration in this repository handles all necessary environment